OSGeo/OSGeoLive-doc/en/quickstart/mapproxy_quickstart.rst

 **mapnik**:
   The world population rendered by Mapnik.
 You don't need to start the Mapnik service, because this layer makes use of the integrated Mapnik support in MapProxy.

-**tilelite**:
+**tilestache**:
-  TileLite is a simple server that delivers tiles from the Mapnik world population service.
+  TileStache is a server that delivers tiles from the Mapnik world population service.
 This layer demonstrates the ability to include existing tile services in MapProxy and to make them available as WMS.
-  You need to start TileLite with *Start Mapnik & TileLite* before accessing this layer.
+  You need to start TileStache with *Start Mapnik & TileStache* before accessing this layer.

 **geoserver**:
   The US population rendered by the :doc:`GeoServer <../overview/geoserver_overview>` WMS.
 This layer also supports ``GetFeatureInfo`` requests which are cascaded to the source WMS.